-Holidays are upon us – Thanksgiving, Christmas, New Year’s.
-Shippers are rushing to complete their last orders and get everything in or out before holiday closures.
-The year is coming to an end as well, and no one wants to leave freight behind and drag it into the new year.
-Of course, it’s the time for vacation and being with family, but a few days before everyone leaves for long weekends are usually busier than ever as shippers try to ship out everything that popped up last minute, got delayed or overlooked.
+Holidays are upon us – Thanksgiving, Christmas, and New Year’s.
+Shippers rush to complete their last orders and get everything in or out before holiday closures.
+The year is also ending, and no one wants to leave freight behind and drag it into the new year.
+Of course, it’s time for vacation and being with family.
+Still, a few days before everyone leaves for long weekends are usually busier than ever as shippers try to ship out everything that popped up last minute, got delayed, or got overlooked.

 This is a classic picture of a calendar year in the transportation industry or the four seasons of freight transportation if you wish.
 Awareness of this pattern is a must for any transportation professional and helps forecast and stay on top of the market changes.
 Knowing transportation trends is crucial, whether it’s your first year in the transportation industry or your 10th.